rodrigogaraujo/rodrigogaraujo/README.md

 ## About the work:

 <br />
-- I've been working with react since February 2020. <br />
+- I've been working with react since november of 2019. <br />

 <br />